France Work Visa from India: Complete Application Guide for 2026

 - Research (post-docs transitioning from university contracts)

-If your role falls within IT (ROME code M2Z90) in Ile-de-France, it is likely on the Metiers en Tension list — meaning your employer can skip the labor market test entirely.
+If your role falls within IT (FAP code M2Z90) in Ile-de-France, it may be on the Metiers en Tension list — confirm the current regional entry before relying on the exemption.

 Timeline for Indian Applicants (Realistic)